Studied Space Shuttle designs: Crew Emergency Return Vehicle

-From the late 1980s to the early 2000s NASA, in one form or another, pursued the Crew Return Vehicle; a small spaceplane / capsule capable of returning crew from a space station in the event of an emergency.
-Candidates evaluated included an Apollo derived capsule, NASA's HL-20, HL-10, and M2F2, and the Air Force's X-24A.
+From the late 1980s to the early 2000s NASA, in one form or another, pursued the Crew Return Vehicle; a small spaceplane/capsule capable of returning crew from a space station in the event of an emergency.
+Candidates evaluated included an Apollo-derived capsule, NASA's HL-20, HL-10, and M2F2, and the Air Force's X-24A.
 A sub-scale variant of the shuttle was proposed based on the ballistic return pod that was studied for the HLLV.
 The pressurized crew section would be modified into a lifting body.
 The main advantage of this design would be the proven technology and re-entry profile of the Shuttle.

 High Capacity Orbiter

 A conceptual design for a high-capacity orbiter was drawn up.
-The concept used a series of canisters mounted in the payload bay that would carry 68 to 74 passengers in a double deck configuration similar to a Boeing 747.
-This moved the center of mass forward requiring minor changes to the wing structure adding more canard-like surfaces to allow more lifting surface.
-The design would be used for a Von Braun style space station that would need crew capacity in the hundreds.
+The concept used a series of canisters mounted in the payload bay that would carry 68 to 74 passengers in a double-deck configuration similar to a Boeing 747.
+This moved the center of mass forward requiring minor changes to the wing structure adding more canard-like surfaces to allow more lifting surfaces.
+The design would be used for a Von Braun-style space station that would need crew capacity in the hundreds.